 2. Prepare for Another Natural Birth

 I clearly remember how much I need all the strength in my arms and legs to maintain a comfortable position while laboring and pushing.
-I spent a lot of time on my hands and knees and in a semi squat last time around.
+I spent a lot of time on my hands and knees and in a semi squat during my first birth.

-I would also like to practice my relaxation and review my Bradley workbook with DH.
+I would also like to practice my relaxation and review my Bradley workbook with my husband.

 I need to start gathering supplies for my home birth kit.
 This will need to be ready by the time we have our home visit from the midwives.
 Thankfully that’s about 10 weeks away, but I’m sure it will be here before I know it!